DennitchGlitchie/Text-Message-Sign/README.md

-THIS SHOULD BE THE MASTER READ ME FILE

 This project utilizes a raspberry pi as an SMS access point (with Twilio) to control text on an LED matrix sign

 (1) Gathering Hardware: